amfairley/nunisi/TESTING.md

 <img src="/documentation/testing/wave">
 </details><br>

 ### Performance Testing
 The performance of the webpage was tested using Lighthouse within the Google Chrome Devtools to confirm that the site was performing well, is accessible, follows best practices, and follows basic SEO (search engine optimisation) advice.
 During development, care was taking to provide the best performing website that could be provided.
 These efforts include:
 - Image optimisation: [Cloud Convert](https://cloudconvert.com/png-to-webp) was used to convert site images to smaller file formats for faster load times. .PNG files were only used where the file size was already very small, for example the bubble text on page titles.
 Otherwise, .WEBP and .SVG files to reduce file sizes and optimise them for web application usage.
 - Code minification: Complete code minification was avoided in this project to allow easier assessment upon submission.
 That being said, code has been written to meet the highest standards, repetition had been removed, and short, elegant solutions have been used wherever possible in order to reduce the code size.
 In future minification will be used.
 For example [Python Minifier](https://python-minifier.com/) reduces the size of the python files from X to Y.
+- Caching files.
+AWS will cache the media files, as they do not update often, allowing better performance on repeat visits to the website.

 The performance was tested for normal internet speed, fast 3G, and slow 3G to test the performance in a majority of scenarios and locations.
 This was done by setting the performance network throttling in Google Chrome Devtools.
 The testing was also run on Google Chrome incognito mode to avoid any complications with plugins or extensions.

-**Results**: The resulting screenshots are provided in [PERFORMANCE.md](/PERFORMANCE.md) but the results are discussed here.
-- Errors and low value discussion
+On normal internet speed, the perfomance never dropped below 87%, that being on the homepage with the majority of the site content.

 ### HTML Validation
 The [W3C markup validation service](https://validator.w3.org/) was used to validate the HTML of each page of this website.
 As each page including some Django templating language that threw errors in the validator; the HTML was validated after deployment.
 Each page was accessed and the source code (CTRL+U or right click > View Page Source) was copied and pasted into the validator to validate by direct input.<br>